Lighting Fireworks Remotely

 Parallel wiring is where each igniter is wired independently into the same cue.

-We’ll demonstrate this better with a diagram.
-Here we have three igniters wired up to cue number 4 on the system shown.
+I’ll demonstrate this better with a diagram.
+Here there are three igniters wired up to cue number 4 on the system shown.
 With series wiring, only one wire goes into each terminal, with the others connected to the next or previous igniter to form a chain.
 With parallel wiring, each of the three igniters is independently wired to cue 4, so three wires go into each terminal:

 However you wire your igniters, it is important not to mix different types of igniters on the same cue and Talon igniters must always be wired in parallel.